Pembroke Violent Crime Lawyer

 Why Choose Jarrett Maillet, J.D., P.C.?

-At Jarrett Maillet, J.D., P.C., we understand the problems that come with violent crime accusations.
-We are committed to using every resource to prepare a strong defense in your favor.
-We can prepare you for every possible outcome while striving for a positive result.
-We strive to provide you with aggressive representation and clear legal counsel.
-We can look at the details of your case and collect the evidence you need for a strong defense.
+At Jarrett Maillet, J.D., PC, we understand the problems that come with these kinds of accusations.
+We are committed to using every resource to prepare a defense in your favor.
+We can prepare clients for every possible outcome while striving for a positive result.
+We strive to provide aggressive representation and clear legal counsel, and our defense lawyers can look at the details of your case and collect the evidence you need.

 We believe in putting our clients at ease by being available to them in the legal capacity they need.
-We strive to handle your case with care so you can have peace of mind during this complex and intense process.
+We strive to handle your case with care so you can have peace of mind during this complex process in Pembroke, GA.

-• Murder.
-Murder is unlawfully killing another person.
+- Murder.
+Murder is unlawfully killing of another person.
 Murder can be categorized in different degrees, such as first-degree (generally premeditation and an intent to kill) and second-degree (no premeditation but an intent to kill or cause harm).

-• Burglary.
-Burglary is entering an establishment unlawfully with the intention of committing theft or some other crime.
-While a burglary may not always be violent in nature, it can be classified as a violent crime if the offender used force against an inhabitant or used force to enter the building.
+- Burglary.
+Burglary is entering an establishment unlawfully with the intention of committing theft or some other offense.
+While a burglary may not always involve force, it can be classified as a serious felony charge if the offender used force against an inhabitant or to gain entry.

-• Gang activity.
+- Gang activity.
 Gang activity does not always involve violence, but it typically does.
-This includes assaults, homicides, shootings, extortion, and drug trafficking.
+This includes homicides, shootings, extortion, and drug trafficking.

 Penalties for Violent Crimes

-Generally speaking, those who are convicted of a violent crime can face the typical penalties, such as jail/prison time and fines.
-They can also be forced to participate in counseling, perform community service, serve probation, and make restitution to the victims.
-Offenders may be served with a restraining order against the victim and other relevant parties (such as the victim’s children).
+Those convicted in Pembroke, GA, can face jail or prison time and significant fines.
+Courts in Georgia may also order counseling, community service, probation, and restitution to victims.
+Offenders may be served with a restraining order against the victim and other relevant parties, such as the victim’s children.

 How Can a Violent Crime Lawyer Help?

-An attorney will strive for the greatest results, such as acquittal, lowered charges, or reduced sentence.
-They can contest the legitimacy of the evidence, cross-examine witnesses, and negotiate with the prosecution on your behalf.
+An experienced criminal defense attorney fights for the best possible results, such as acquittal, lowered charges, or a reduced sentence.
+They can contest the legitimacy of the evidence, file pre-trial motions to suppress evidence or get charges dismissed, cross-examine witnesses, and negotiate with prosecutors.
+Georgia law also allows for self-defense justifications in many circumstances, and a defense lawyer will analyze whether that or another legal defense applies to your case.

 FAQs